raeffu/pc/README.md

 # Parallel Computing - pancake sorting

-Finds the optimal / shortest solution for sorting a pancake stack with IDA*.
+Finds the optimal / shortest solution for sorting a pancake stack with IDA Star.
 Can also count the number of all **optimal** solutions.

 ## Installation